 The Evanston Community Foundation provides a home for permanent funds established by other nonprofit organizations as a way of providing for their own long-term sustainability.

-Like donor designated funds, organizational endowments return annual distributions to that organization while the principal continues to grow.
-Any nonprofit can enjoy the benefit of ECF's investment policies and practices for bequest gifts, or for funds set aside for long-term investment.
-Income from endowment is one way to diversify a nonprofit's sources of revenue.
+Organizational endowments return annual distributions to the organization while the principal grows over time.
+Any nonprofit can enjoy the benefit of ECF's investment policies and practices for bequest gifts or other funds set aside for long-term investment.
+Annual distributions from an endowment are a way to diversify a nonprofit's sources of revenue.

 why it makes sense

-Endowments are at the heart of our mission, so we’re a responsible choice for smaller organizations that want to concentrate on their missions.
-The Foundation has an impressive track record through its 28 years, making ECF a good partner for organizations of any size.
-Because all funds are commingled for investment, we offer to every organization the diversification of risk of a well-balanced $19 million portfolio.
+Endowments are at the heart of our mission, making ECF a responsible choice for many nonprofit organizations.
+The Foundation has an impressive track record through over 30 years of investing experience, making us a good partner for organizations of any size.
+Because all funds are commingled for investment, ECF offers diversification of risk within a well-balanced, $37 million portfolio.
 Rigorous attention to benchmarks and the close monitoring of funds, whether your assets are $25,000 or $2.5 million, are advantages we offer.
 As of early 2022, the Foundation currently manages $8.1 million in organizational endowments for twenty-five organizations, held in 41 funds.
 Learn how we invest wisely.

 supporting an organization